Is your SAFe Agile Release Train flexible enough?

 Conclusion

-Most people scaling agile, even those that manage to create feature teams, face this challenge of figuring out Team specialization vs flexibility.
+Most people scaling agile, even those who manage to create feature teams, face the challenge of figuring out Team specialization vs flexibility.

-I hope I convinced you that it is important to have a little bit of both.
+I hope I convinced you that having a bit of both is essential.

 You can try using the Program-level Skills Matrix with your teams/group leadership to look at where you stand and discuss your options.